 Fargesia sp.
 'Scabrida' and

 Fargesia (Far-gees-ee-uh) are very cold tolerant, shade loving bamboos from the mountainous region of western China.
 They can grow nearly anywhere in the USA, aside from Southern to South-East climate zones that are very hot or humid.
 They create beautiful evergreen hedges or "fountains" of delicate foliage.
-They will tolerate a fair amount of sun, but prefer some shade during the afternoon hours, in order to look their best.
+They will tolerate a fair amount of sun (depending on your climate) but prefer shade, especially during the afternoon hours, in order to look their best.
 Fargesia range from 8 feet to 16 feet, depending on the type.
-All are clump forming and do not spread more than 4-6 inches per year.
+All are clump forming and typically do not spread more than 4-6 inches per year.

-C. culeou and C. gigantea are native to Chile and are fully sun tolerant, however, they need well draining soil and do not flourish in areas with high summer humidity.
+C. culeou and C. gigantea are native to Chile and are fully sun tolerant (depending on the climate).
+However, they need well draining soil and do not flourish in areas with high summer humidity.
 They can be very challenging plants.

-T. tesselatus is our only hardy bamboo native to South Africa and it is sun loving and wind tolerant.
+T. tesselatus is our only hardy bamboo native to South Africa and it is sun loving and wind tolerant (depending on climate).
 T. crassinodus are native to the Himalayas and prefer mild, shady climates.

 Clumping Bamboo Root System

 Each bud turns upward to form a new cane close to the base of the plant.
 This is a different structure than the running type, which send out rhizomes several feet per year and produce new canes at varying distances.
 Clumping bamboo expand at the base by about 4 to 10 inches per year.
 The canopy flares outward with an arching canopy, as shown below.